 These reforms foresee a greater role for national long-term support schemes, including capacity mechanisms, and non-fossil flexibility support schemes.
 The second course session will deep dive into the challenges related to their design and operation, with case studies presented by practitioners.

 Decarbonisation of the electricity system poses new challenges to system reliability and market design across the globe.
-In the third course session, renowned academic experts will provide insights on US developments.
+In the third course session, renowned academic experts will provide insights on from other jurisdictions.
 These case studies will provide an example of how other areas are adapting to cover multiple system needs encompassing firm capacity, ramping capacity, but also ancillary services such as inertia or voltage control.

 After completing this course, you’ll be able to: